The historic gardens at Ham House

-The kitchen garden has been at Ham since at least 1653 and is currently one of the most productive walled kitchen gardens in London.
-It provides our café with produce all year round, from purple-podded peas to salsify, skirret and scorzonera - we aim to be as true to the 17th century as we can.
-Kitchen garden produce is also on display in our historic kitchen and flowers grown in our cut flower bed can be seen in the ground and first floors of the house.
+Records show the kitchen garden has been at Ham since the 1600's and it is currently one of the most productive walled kitchen gardens in London.
+Tended using organic principles, it provides our café with home-grown produce all year round.
+From purple-podded peas to salsify, skirret and scorzonera - we aim to be as true to the 17th century as we can.
+Kitchen garden produce is also on display in our historic kitchen.
+In the summer months, we sell Ham Vegetable Bags on Fridays and there are often cut flowers for sale too.

-The Wilderness was part of the original 17th century garden and was a place to think and read.
-Explore all of the different compartments with their wild flowers and summer houses.
-A perfect spot for a picnic!
+The Wilderness was part of the original 17th century garden and was a place to think and read alone.
+Explore all of the different compartments.